AbdelrahmanAmgad201/EEG-SSVEP-and-MI-Classifier/README.md

 # EEG-SSVEP-and-MI-Classifier
-The official submission for MindCloud team for the MTC-AIC 3 competition
+This repository is the submission of MindCloud team for the MTC-AIC 3 challenge.
+It contains all the source code, documentation and checkpoints for out EEG signal classifier for both SSVEP and MI tasks.